VBPrabhu/AngulartoIonic/README.md

 *You must have installed your Cordova CLI, if not, refer to Cordova Getting Started and Documentation on how to achieve that.
 *You have already created your Angular version and above project.
 This writing will be based on Angular CLI, so if you haven’t installed it, please visit Angular Documentation

+## Getting Started

+* [Download the installer](https://nodejs.org/) for Node.js 8 or greater.
+* Install the ionic CLI globally: `npm install -g ionic`
+* Clone this repository: `git clone https://github.com/VBPrabhu/AngulartoIonic`.
+* Run `npm install` from the project root.
+* Run `ionic serve` in a terminal from the project root.

 # Do this conversion in your own effort with below steps

  ---------------------# START #----------------------------